Serapion-GmbH/claire-documentation/content/getting-started/actions.md

 Click **Create** to save the action.

 ### Summary
-You have successfully created a new action in the Nova app.
+You have successfully created a new action in the Claire app.
 Whether you chose a **Webhook** or **Device** action, ensure that all fields are configured correctly and test the action before deploying it to production.

 ----------------------------------